nehadubey2311/WebDevProjects/final_project/Readme.md

     * login to db as: mysql -u root -p password
     * create db: mysql> CREATE DATABASE blog_db;
 7. DB user/password need to be set as root/password during install else edit settings.py
+8. Once done with these steps `makemigrations` and `migrate` work exactly as for SqlLite

 # Description of files in project:
 ## stocksanalyser.js